 1. Classic Red & Green: Timeless Traditional

-First, let’s start with the one that never fails.
-Indeed, there’s something about red and green at Christmas that just feels right—in fact, it’s nostalgic, instantly festive, and honestly the easiest to shop for because every store carries these colors.
+There’s a reason this one never goes out of style.
+Red and green at Christmas just feels right — nostalgic, instantly festive, and honestly the easiest to shop for because every single store carries these colours.

 The Color Palette: